 Jeff Bond has worked at Abington Friends School as an athletics administrator, coach and Upper School teacher since 2002.
-He currently serves as Director of Athletics, teaches 9th grade World History and coaches Varsity Girls Basketball and Varsity Baseball.
+He currently serves as Director of Athletics and teaches 9th grade World History.
+He is the former head coach of Varsity Girls Basketball and Varsity Baseball programs at AFS.

 Jeff is a graduate of Williams College where he majored in History and played Basketball and Club Baseball.
 He earned his Master’s of Liberal Arts from the University of Pennsylvania where his capstone project explored the life and death of 19th century Philadelphia civil rights activist and athlete Octavius Catto.

 Prior to AFS, Jeff spent 10 years teaching and coaching at Episcopal Academy, where, among other accomplishments, he led the E.A.
 Varsity Baseball team to the InterAc championship in 1999 and 2000, the school’s only IA titles since 1949.

 Jeff began his coaching career at AFS as Varsity Baseball Head Coach, helping the Kangaroos to the 2003 Friends Schools League title and playoff appearances from 2004-2006.
 After 10 years away from the game to help raise his three young children, Jeff returned to the dugout from 2017-2021.

 As AFS Varsity Girls Basketball Head Coach from 2011-2022, Jeff oversaw a stretch of consistent success, as the Kangaroos qualified for the Friends Schools League playoffs every season, advanced to the championship game five times, claimed the FSL title in 2017 and 2018, and were crowned the Pennsylvania Independent Schools State Champions in 2019.
 AFS Girls Basketball graduates consistently thrive in intercollegiate athletics, with 17 recent alums involved at the next level, including 10 at Division 1 and 2.